 Many organizations are using the Framework in a number of diverse ways, taking advantage of its voluntary and flexible nature.
 The section below provides a high-level overview of how two organizations have chosen to use the Framework, and offers insight into their perceived benefits.

 NIST is always interested in hearing how other organizations are using the Cybersecurity Framework.
 Organizations are encouraged to share their experiences with the Cybersecurity Framework using the Success Stories page.

-The University of Chicago's Biological Sciences Division (BSD) case study is one example of how industry has used the Framework.
+The University of Chicago's Biological Sciences Division (BSD) Success Story is one example of how industry has used the Framework.
 BSD selected the Cybersecurity Framework to assist in organizing and aligning their information security program across many BSD departments.

 BSD began with assessing their current state of cybersecurity operations across their departments.
 This consisted of identifying business priorities and compliance requirements, and reviewing existing policies and practices.
 This information was documented in a Current State Profile.
 BSD then conducted a risk assessment which was used as an input to create a Target State Profile.
 This Profile defined goals for the BSD cybersecurity program and was aligned to the Framework Subcategories.
 Finally, BSD determined the gaps between the Current State and Target State Profiles to inform the creation of a roadmap.
 The roadmap consisted of prioritized action plans to close gaps and improve their cybersecurity risk posture.
 The roadmap was then able to be used to establish budgets and align activities across BSD's many departments.
 The image below represents BSD's approach for using the Framework.

 After implementing the Framework, BSD claimed that "each department has gained an understanding of BSD’s cybersecurity goals and how these may be attained in a cost-effective manner over the span of the next few years."
 BSD also noted that the Framework helped foster information sharing across their organization.